maslab-ufrgs/TAP_GA_QL/README.md

   -m MUTATIONS [MUTATIONS ...], --mutations MUTATIONS [MUTATIONS ...]
                         List of rate of mutations in each configuration.
                         (default: [0.001])
-  --exchangeGAQL EXCHANGEGAQL [EXCHANGEGAQL ...]
+  -i EXCHANGEGAQL [EXCHANGEGAQL ...], --exchangeGAQL EXCHANGEGAQL [EXCHANGEGAQL ...]
-                        Frequency with which the GA sends its best solution to the QL. (default: [10])
-  -tff TABLE_FILL_FILE  Table fill file. (default: None) --ql-table-initiation {coupling,random,fixed}
+                        Interval of generations in which the GA sends its best solution to the QL. (default: [10]) -tff TABLE_FILL_FILE  Table fill file. (default: None) -qti {coupling,random,fixed}, --ql-table-initiation {coupling,random,fixed}
                         How to initiate the Q-Table. (default: fixed) --max MAX             Maximum value for the random initiation.
 Note that the random value(x) will be x <= max ! (default: 0.0)